Special Needs Trust Allowable Disbursements

 Special Needs Trust Disbursements

 Cash or gift cards provided from the special needs trust (SNT) directly to the beneficiary (for any purpose) are considered unearned income.
 SSI rules state that for every dollar of unearned income received results in the same amount in reduced SSI benefits for the same month (Medicaid beneficiaries need at least $1.00 of SSI to qualify).
-In 2016, the maximum SSI benefit was $733.00 per month.
-In 2017, that amount was raised to $735.00 per month.
+In January 2023, the maximum SSI benefit was increased to $914.00 per month.

 In-Kind Support and Maintenance (ISM) | Food and Shelter Expenses